 The red carpet at the Grammys' annual Los Angeles event may be more than 2,000 miles from Asheville, but plenty of local artists have made the star-studded stroll.

-Though Skidoo’s album ultimately did not win, it joins the list of Echo Mountain-produced records that have received the Grammy nod.
-That roster includes The Avett Brothers’ The Carpenter, nominated for Best Americana Album the same year that the Zac Brown Band's Uncaged won Best Country Album and the Steep Canyon Rangers’ Nobody Knows You took home Best Bluegrass Album honors.
+There’s quite a list of records produced at Asheville’s Echo Mountain Studios that have received the Grammy nod.
+Those records include The Avett Brothers’ The Carpenter, nominated for Best Americana Album the same year that the Zac Brown Band's Uncaged won Best Country Album and the Steep Canyon Rangers’ Nobody Knows You took home Best Bluegrass Album honors.

-For the Steep Canyon Rangers, whose members live in and around Asheville, it was the second Grammy, following their 2012 collaboration with Steve Martin, Rare Bird Alert.
+For the Steep Canyon Rangers, whose members live in and around Asheville, their 2013 win marked their second Grammy appearance, following their 2012 nomination for a collaboration with Steve Martin, Rare Bird Alert.
 “It’s fun to go out there and go to the parties,” says The Steeps’ upright bassist Charles Humphrey III.
 The band’s label rented a limo for the musicians and their wives to arrive at the red carpet in style.

 “National press recognizes the Grammys, and you get a lot of media attention, which is good for your band and your music,” Humphrey says.
 But when it comes to making the next record, “You keep doing what you’re doing.
 When the good things happen, you accept them humbly and are grateful for them, but if you don’t win, that’s all right, too.”

-Even as Asheville builds its burgeoning music industry, current record makers are gaining attention.
+As Asheville builds its burgeoning music industry, current record makers are gaining attention.
 Local label Mountain Home Music Co., helmed by Mickey Gamble, represented the city at the 2016 Grammys.
 The label, part of the Crossroads Entertainment Group, released the Doyle Lawson and Quicksilver album In Session, in the running for Best Bluegrass Album.
-It’s the third Grammy nomination for Mountain Home.
+It was the third Grammy nomination for Mountain Home.